sxyazi/go-collection/README.md

   </details>

-- Random: Gets an element of the slice at random
+- `Random` gets an element of the slice at random

   <details>
   <summary>Examples</summary>